logicomacorp/WaveSabre/Docs/Composition.md

 - All send devices need to be at the end of the DSP chain
 - You can have ONE muted send device and it has to be the last send device in DSP chain
 - Group tracks are supported including nesting of group tracks
-- No effects commands can be used, only automations of wavesabre parameters are allowed
+- No effects commands can be used apart from note velocity, only automations of WaveSabre parameters are allowed
 - Global Groove parameters are supported
+- Song option of Track Headroom is supported, we think.

 ### Side chaining